-The technology of the crosswalk allows safe passage across the street.
-As time goes by, society has relied on the technology and no longer looks both ways causing the percentage of pedestrian accidents at crosswalks to sky rocket over the years.
+Technology has advanced many things in society.
+For example, the technology of the crosswalk allows safe passage across the street.
+As time has gone by, people have learned to rely on this safety technology and no longer looks both ways, which has caused the percentage of pedestrian accidents at crosswalks to sky rocket over the years.

-Mr. Ceja claimed that Apple’s lockout feature is a violation of the state’s consumer protection laws and is looking to include other car accident victims to apply pressure during this lawsuit.
+After he was rear-ended by a texting driver Julio Ceja filed the lawsuit where he asks the judge to halt all iPhone sales in California until Apple agrees to enable their lockout feature to ensure motorists’ safety while driving.
+Ceja claimed that Apple’s disabled lockout feature is a violation of the state’s consumer protection laws and is looking to include other car accident victims to apply pressure during this lawsuit.

 The Solution for Distracted Driving

 We agree that distracted driving is a huge problem in California, and the state has taken notice.
 Beginning January 1, 2008, a new law went into effect that would ban all handheld device operation, including GPS devices.
 This is an extension from the law that enforced no texting while driving in California that still allowed drivers to use other social media apps and messaging apps as a loop hole.